* Murdoch says does not want hacking scandal to damage BSkyB

 Cameron was forced to accept the resignation of his spokesman, ex-News of the World editor Andy Coulson, and was cornered by opposition leaders newly emboldened to challenge Rupert Murdoch's long-established influence over the government.

-James Murdoch has continued to plead his innocence but the investigations have badly dented his chances of inheriting his father's media empire, once thought to be his for the taking.
+James Murdoch has continued to plead his innocence but the investigations have hurt his chances of inheriting his father's media empire, once thought to be his for the taking.

 "You've got to see whether he can really seal himself off from any further criticism," said media commentator Roy Greenslade, a former Murdoch editor, adding that investigations by U.S. authorities would be key.